An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 – Guys, you are making me uncomfortable already!
 It’s enough.
 Please, I need to do some preparation before the meeting, said John and with his left hand he showed people in his office the door.

 – We understand, John.
-Please do tell us how the meeting went, said Vicky while slightly bending forward from the hips, enough to expose her largely shaped cleavage showing the two beautifully shaped breasts barely kept together by a pink bra making John almost swallow his Adam’s apple.
+Please do tell us how the meeting went said Vicky while slightly bending forward from the hips, enough to expose her largely shaped cleavage showing the two beautifully shaped breasts barely kept together by a pink bra; John almost swallowed his Adam’s apple, but he was so relieved when she turned around and headed for the door.

 One by one, the people in his office evacuated the room and he found himself standing and looking at the door with an empty face, not knowing what to do next, not knowing what to expect next.
 Finally, John burst into a yell of frustration while setting his palms around his temples in an imaginary effort to get her off of his mind: “She is so pushy, I cannot stand her!”

 He didn’t hear the knock.
-He had his back turned to the entrance, completely focused on reading from the file with the face at the window.
+He had his back turned to the door, completely focused on reading from the file with the face at the window.

 – Mr. Glenworth!
 I am so sorry!
 I didn’t hear you…..please, come in!